RECIPES

 Directions: Chop Onions and Habanero.
 Squeeze the juice of the limes over the onions and habanero mix.
 Put in a bowl with a tight lid and shake well.

 You can serve it immediately, but it will be nothing special.
-Put it in the refridgerator and every day for at least 2 days shake it well so that the lime juice totally coats the mixture.
+Put it in the refrigerator and every day for at least 2 days shake it well so that the lime juice totally coats the mixture.
 After a couple of days, taste for heat and add additional habanero if desired.
 Also salt to taste at this time.
-After it has marinated for a week, add the cilantro and serve.This salsa lasts several weeks in the fridge.
+After it has marinated for a week, you can add cilantro when you serve is if you like.This salsa lasts several weeks in the fridge.

 Nutrition Per serving: 10 Calories (kcal); trace Total Fat; (3% calories from fat); trace Protein; 3g Carbohydrate; 0mg Cholesterol; 1mg Sodium